 It’s not that exciting to save the world from demons, emerging from the Underworld, when you are too aware that you are just sitting in your bedroom, trying to avoid writing a research paper.
 The reason it’s easy to get caught up playing great video games is that they are committed entirely to your imagination.
 From every distinct audio and visual effect to the gameplay and background music, you feel like you’re in another world.

 You must try and produce the same effect when people visit your website.
-From each small icon to the particular hex-codes.
+From each small icon to the particular hex codes.
 From the brand voice displayed in the content to the unique design concepts.
 You don’t want visitors to think about your competitors, their bucket lists, or the 20 other tabs opened in the browser.
 You don’t want users to think about anything else, except for your absorbing and immersive website.

 Always Remember The User Journey

-Just as any decent video game has narrative and purpose, your site must have a distinct purpose.
+Just as any decent video game has a narrative and purpose, your site must have a distinct purpose.
 In order to achieve this, game designers go backward together with a storyboard, creating each scene to set the stage for an engaging and ultimately fun game.
-By continually working backwards, game designers are always one step ahead of the player and are able to forecast any possible pitfalls that would negatively impact the gameplay.
+By continually working backward, game designers are always one step ahead of the player and are able to forecast any possible pitfalls that would negatively impact the gameplay.

 When you work backward from the end goal, you should think about the way every alteration you introduce affects the entire journey a user takes through your website.
 Which links take you to a dead-end?
 Should you explain this section?
 Does this video have to be here?
 Every detail will add up and constitute the user journey on your site and will ultimately affect their experience.